gabotronix/underpass/README.md

 docker ps
 ```

-Published ports have the format, `2222:22`
+Docker ports have the format, `2222:22`

 The number before the _colon (:)_ represents the port that will be exposed to the public.
-That is the port that you need to use in your SSH, VPN, or Proxy clients.
+That is the port to use in your SSH, VPN, or Proxy clients.
 The number after the _colon_ is used by Docker internally.

 ***